Browse Templates Explore the Product Try It Free

 It’s important to know that factoring services are not collection agencies.
 They run a credit check on your customers before agreeing to purchase their invoices.

-Here are some of the perks of using a factoring agency:
+Here are some of the perks of using a factoring agency or a freight factoring service:

 • You close the financial gap when you deliver the service and when the payment is due.
 You lose some money through fees, but it might be worth overcoming a shortage of cash.